jjlee/git-meld-index/README.md

 This is similar to the functionality of `git add -p`, and `git add --interactive`.
-In some cases meld is easier / quicker to use than `git add -p`.
+In some cases meld is easier / quicker to use than `git add -p` or the staging feature in tools like `git gui`.
 That's because meld allows you, for example, to:

 * see more context
 * see intra-line diffs